Ghostkeeper/SettingsGuide/resources/articles/spaghetti_infill_enabled.md

 * Set your [infill layer thickness](infill_sparse_thickness.md) to be equal to the layer height.
 * Increase your [printing temperature](material_print_temperature.md) slightly (for the extruder that will print the infill).
 This allows the material to flow properly out the nozzle and allows for faster extrusion.
 * Set your [infill density](infill_sparse_density.md) to be somewhere between 30% and 60% for flexible materials, or to 99% for casting.

+**In Cura's layer view, the infill will show up as very fat lines.
+This is because Cura assumes that material stays on the same layer and spreads out there.
+In reality, it will fall down.**